 THE MEANING OF “ORGANIC”

 The term “organic,” often used interchangeably with the term “natural,” is in fact quite distinct from this comparative word by virtue of the government guidelines and the national standards that allow organic products to qualify as such.
 “Organic” refers to farming ethics and processes, specifically to the way crops are cultivated, processed, and produced in a way that protects the supply chain and the environment from becoming harmed at any point.

 In order for companies to have the full permission required to proceed with characterizing and selling their products as organic, products with the “organic” label must undergo thorough investigation and supervision by the auditor and earn certification before the label can be placed on products.
 On the contrary, companies are permitted to market any of their products as “natural” based on their own understanding and interpretation of the term.

 An organic certification implies that the product is a result of organic farming, which seeks to encourage environmental equilibrium and to protect as well as sustain biodiversity by incorporating environmentally- and animal-friendly methods that support the salvaging and reprocessing of resources.
 These eco-friendly methods involve:

 - Rotating crops, which helps balance the soil’s nutrients and wards off pests

-- Composting and using “green” manures to introduce essential organic matter to the soil
+- Composting and using “green” manures to introduce the essential organic matter to the soil

 - Encouraging wildlife diversity